tomm/tactical-angband/README.md

 whereas in Vanilla Angband you can be re-paralyzed when paralysis has ended but the player has not accumulated 'movement energy' enough to take a turn yet.

+Blindness, confusion and paralysis have shorter durations, which are measured in player turns (so the effects last less absolute game time the faster the player is).
+They are non-stacking (you can't be made more blind/confused/paralyzed while already afflicted).
+Immediate cures for blindness and confusion are now much rarer.

+## Scoring

+Standard turns are used in the highscore table.

 ## Class changes

 ### Mage